arya-io/DBMSNotes/Database_Concepts_01.md

 +-------+-------+-------+------+------------+------+------+--------+
 ```

-`Internally Date is a Number.`
+`Internally, Date is treated as a numeric value in SQL.`

 ## Summary Queries:

-ANSI SQL has "Aggregate Function" to summarize the date values.
+ANSI SQL provides "Aggregate Functions" to summarize data values, such as:
-e.g.: SUM, MIN, MAX, COUNT, AVG
+- **SUM**: Adds up numeric values.
+- **MIN**: Returns the minimum value.
+- **MAX**: Returns the maximum value.
+- **COUNT**: Counts the number of rows.
+- **AVG**: Calculates the average value.

-They return a single value for a group of values.
+These functions return a single value for a group of values.

-If GROUP BY clause is missing the entire table or filtered rows can become a Group.
+**Note**: If the `GROUP BY` clause is missing, the entire table or filtered rows become a single group.

 ```sql
 SELECT SUM(SAL) FROM EMP;